 Subclass 494 Skilled Employer Sponsored (Regional)Get In Touch

 These visas are for skilled workers from outside Australia or skilled temporary residents who live and work in Australia.
 It has three streams.

 Note: transitional arrangements may apply to those who held a 457 visa or had applied for a 457 visa on or before the 18th April 2017, which was subsequently granted.

 In this overview, we will only address the Temporary Residence Transition and the Direct Entry streams.

 Current Permanent Employer Sponsored VisasGet In Touch

-(Note: this visa will be replaced by the subclass 494-Skilled Employer Sponsored Regional- visa on 16 November 2019.
-More details will be provided as they come to hand).
+This visa has been replaced by the subclass 494-Skilled Employer Sponsored Regional- visa on 16 November 2019.

 This is a permanent visa for employers operating in regional and low population growth areas of Australia, who want to sponsor skilled workers to fill skilled vacancies in their business.

 To participate in the Regional Sponsored Migration Scheme, you must:

 To apply for this visa, you must: